 AirCare Critical Care Transport Services

 AirCare is part of an EMS network serving patients in North Carolina, Virginia, West Virginia, Tennessee and South Carolina.
-The service includes two air and two mobile ambulances stationed in strategic locations to provide fast, safe transportation for critically ill and injured patients.
+The service includes three air and two mobile ambulances stationed in strategic locations to provide fast, safe transportation for critically ill and injured patients.

 Wake Forest Baptist is the only Level 1 trauma center in the region and has one of only two burn centers in North Carolina.
 The Level 1 trauma center designation was first received in 1982 and has been renewed since then.
 The designation is awarded to hospitals that demonstrate the highest commitment to caring for critically injured patients.

 AirCare responds to calls from First Responders and hospitals 24/7.
 The helicopter is in the air within minutes of receiving a call, and the crew is in direct radio contact with EMS personnel at the scene or the physician at the referring hospital.